 Note: DNG will not convert from JPEG images.
 The file format is limited to Camera Raw files.

-I am also confident that JPEG images will be legible for many years, due to their ubilquity, but that is not a reason for using JPEG as your primary file type.
+I am also confident that JPEG images will be legible for many years, due to their ubiquity, but that is not a reason for using JPEG as your primary file type.
 JPEGs are not designed for archival purposes.
+They are for the web and social media uses, not for high quality imaging.